paradigmxyz/foundry-alphanet/README.md

 # foundry-alphanet

-Tools built around the patched versions of forge and the solidity compiler from [clabby/eip-3074-foundry], which support [EIP-3074] instructions.
+Tools built around the patched versions of revm, forge, and the solidity compiler from [anton-rs/3074-invokers], which support [EIP-3074] instructions.

 We intend to further roll out Foundry patches to support other EVM modifications such as new opcodes or precompiles.